Banking Bank Reviews

 Bottom line

-The opportunity to earn cash back and APY on the LendingClub Rewards Checking account, along with ATM rebates and no fees, make it an appealing option.
+The opportunity to earn cash back and APY on the LendingClub LevelUp Checking account, along with ATM rebates and no fees, makes it an appealing option, especially if you're already a loan customer with the bank.

 As you search for a new checking account, pay attention to the various fees and minimum balance requirements at each bank.
 Read the account disclosure information and customer reviews to see if current account holders are experiencing problems and how the company is addressing them.
 While finding the best checking account can take some legwork, doing your research upfront can help you make your money work for you.